umar5009/NYTimesArticlesApp/README.md

 You just need to run the code on simulator.

 Note:
-API Key got invalid after sometime, you just need to develop the new one if needed.
+API Key got invalid after sometime, you just need to develop the new one if needed and paste it at the end of URL given in globals.swift